 Warming conditions are one of several factors that have contributed to an increased distribution and abundance of black-legged ticks in northern states that can transmit pathogens causing Lyme disease, anaplasmosis, and other diseases.
 Climate change is expected to further expand the black-legged tick northward range and lengthen the tick activity season, likely leading to an increased risk of tick-borne diseases in Vermont in the future.
 Warmer and wetter conditions will likely increase mosquito abundance and activity, and may facilitate the introduction of mosquitos that can transmit pathogens not currently found in Vermont.

 Climate change is lengthening the growing season in Vermont, a change which may also extend the length of the pollen allergy season.
 Recent research from the Midwest reported that the ragweed pollen season has increased by over two weeks since 1995 in northern states.
 The longer growing season, combined with increased plant growth due to higher levels of carbon dioxide in the air, is likely to increase the allergenic pollen in the air we breathe.
 Further increases in allergy triggers could result in widespread respiratory impacts to Vermonters.

-These are just a few of the current and future health impacts from our changing climate.
-Learn about others -- from safety risks from flooding to exposure to blue-green algae -- at the Health Department’s Climate & Health website
+These are just a few of the current and future health concerns affected by our changing climate.
+Learn about others -- from safety risks from flooding to exposure to cyanobacteria (blue-green algae) -- at the Health Department’s Climate & Health website

-The Health Department’s website also has much more information about extreme heat, tick borne diseases, and mosquito borne diseases.
+The Health Department’s website also has much more information about hot weather, tick and mosquito borne diseases, and drinking water protection.
 The Health Department also has a tick tracker where Vermonters can report on tick encounters, providing the Department and the public with valuable information about locations and types of ticks found in Vermont.